Not All Attention Heads Are What You Need: Refining CLIP's Image Representation with Attention Ablation: Experiments

 Since AAT is primarily designed for retrieval, we extend its application to zero-shot classification on ImageNet-1k, with minimal but essential adaptation.
 We identify a mismatch between the text templates used in ImageNet-1k classification (\emph{e.g.}, ``a photo of a {CLASS\_NAME}'') and the natural language captions in the original optimization set $\mathcal{D}$ (\emph{e.g.}, ``An old woman sits on a bench'').
 To resolve this, we construct a new $\mathcal{D}$ by incorporating 500 image-text pairs from the ImageNet-1k training set that follow the zero-shot template style, and re-run AAT on CLIP using this adapted $\mathcal{D}$.

-We evaluate the resulting models on the ImageNet-1k \emph{val} set.
-As shown in Table~\ref{tab:zero}, they consistently achieve 1\%$\sim$1.5\% gains in top-1 accuracy.
-To further verify AAT's generalization, we test retrieval performance of these models on MS COCO and Flickr30k.
-The models continue to deliver strong improvements, with no noticeable degradation compared to counterparts optimized with the original $\mathcal{D}$ (see Table~\ref{tab:coco-t2i-i2t} and~\ref{tab:flickr30k-t2i-i2t}), with differences of less than 0.6\% on MS COCO and 0.3\% on Flickr30k.
+We test the resulting models on the ImageNet-1k \emph{val} set and observe consistent top-1 accuracy gains of 1\%$\sim$1.5\% (Table~\ref{tab:zero}).
+To further assess generalization, we test retrieval on MS COCO and Flickr30k.
+Performance remains strong, with no noticeable degradation relative to models optimized on the original $\mathcal{D}$ (Tables~\ref{tab:coco-t2i-i2t} and~\ref{tab:flickr30k-t2i-i2t}); text-to-image differences are under 0.6\% on MS COCO and 0.3\% on Flickr30k.